fernando-sa/scraper/README.md

 ## Is it realiable?

-**NO!!** This should not be used as an reliable source of information scraping as it is a fun not serious projects.
+**NO!!** This should not be used as an reliable source of information scraping as it is a fun not serious project.
 Through development I notice some inconsistency that i really don't want to spend time refining.

 ## Challenges